Biden drops out of 2024 race after disastrous debate inflamed age concerns. VP Harris gets his nod

 Biden’s decision came as he has been isolating at his Delaware beach house after being diagnosed with COVID-19 last week, huddling with a shrinking circle of close confidants and family members about his political future.
 Biden said he would address the nation later this week to provide “detail” about his decision.

-Senior campaign and White House staff were notified just minutes before the letter went out, according to people familiar with the matter.
+Harris found out about Biden’s plans on Sunday morning and senior campaign and White House staff were notified just minutes before the letter went out, according to people familiar with the matter who commented on the private discussions on condition of anonymity.
 Biden had been reflecting on his future for the past couple days and the decision was closely held.

 The decision marks a swift and stunning end to Biden’s 52 years in electoral politics, as donors, lawmakers and even aides expressed to him their doubts that he could convince voters that he could plausibly handle the job for another four years.